dangirsh/dangirsh.org/site/about.md

 ---
 <!-- Build: macOS 2025-11-20 -->

+Pursuing those things which may be of interest.

 - Generalist-in-Training
 - Tries to tread lightly, be kind, and stay humble.
 - Currently based in Berlin, Germany.